Road to Adoption

 After coming this far, you'd be ready to proceed to the fun part!
 Congratulations - you've done all of your research and you're sure that a greyhound companion is perfect for you.
 The actual adoption process includes:

-The Dogs - At this time we have few greyhounds available and we don't expect to get many more in due to most of the tracks in the country being closed down in 2020.
+The Dogs - At this time we have very few greyhounds available due to most of the tracks in the country being closed down in 2020.
+We have gotten a few from Australia and from the two remaining tracks in West Virginia.
+We occasionally get older returns as well from our group and other groups that have closed.
 Please check out our Available Hounds page to see what we do have available.
 Dogs that are listed as 'in process' have someone coming to meet them, but still may be available later.
 Dogs listed as Pending are not usually available.

 The Welcome Visit - Due to Covid 19 we are limiting home visits for new adopters to only people that have a likely greyhound match already and are actually ready to complete the adoption process.

 The Adoption - By this point you've done your homework and done a great job!
 You've gained a group of friends for support, chosen the best match for your family, and experienced the thrill of learning a whole new way of looking at dogs.
-The day finally comes and your companion changes your life forever. : )
+The day finally comes and your companion changes your life forever.
+We ask for an adoption donation of $450 when you get your greyhound, to help us cover their vetting and transport expenses

 How to choose the best greyhound for your family